Best mountain bike pedals - the best options from XC to Enduro

 £160

-Hope’s Union RC clip pedals are targeted at cross-country mountain biking, cyclo-cross, and gravel riding.
-Available in six colours to match your steed and Hope offers a unique mechanism housed in a dual-sided, beautifully CNC machined body.
+Hope’s Union RC clip pedals are aimed for cross-country mountain biking, cyclo-cross, and gravel riding.
+Available in six colours to match your steed, and Hope offers a unique mechanism housed in a dual-sided, beautifully CNC machined body.
 Inside they spin on three bearings, a self-lubricating bush and a titanium axle.
 They are fully serviceable, can be accessed with regular bike tools, and come with a two-year warranty.

 Best mountain bike pedals - flat pedals